nodejs/node/doc/api/buffer.md

 `buf.inspect()` is called.
 This can be overridden by user modules.
 See [`util.inspect()`] for more details on `buf.inspect()` behavior.

-Note that this is a property on the `buffer` module as returned by `require('buffer')`, not on the `Buffer` global or a `Buffer` instance.
+Note that this is a property on the `buffer` module returned by `require('buffer')`, not on the `Buffer` global or a `Buffer` instance.

 ## buffer.kMaxLength